mikegc/website/_posts/2015-10-14-placeholders.markdown

 categories: General
 ---

-No one wants to fill in a your damn form!
+No one wants to fill in a your form!
 They have a goal at the end of the form, whether that is buying car insurance, a holiday or entering your food in a fitness tracker.
 This is why forms need to be clear and easy to use.

 When placeholders were first available, I thought they would be great.
 They could give examples of what to enter in the form field and look aesthetically pleasing instead of just a blank white space.
 However, they have a number of disadvantages and I now avoid their usage.